fcc-joemcintyre/book-trader/doc/design.md

 ## Technology Selections

 The server is implemented with Node.js and uses ES2015+ Javascript.
 Data is stored in MongoDB (4.x).

 The client interface is implemented with React 16.x using ES2015+ Javascript as supported by Babel.
-React-redux, react-router and styled-components are also used.
+React Redux, React Router and Styled Components are also used.

 Webpack is uses for build.